w3f/polkadot-wiki/docs/getting-started.md

 For brand-new learners of Kusama: To learn more about how to build and maintain on the Kusama network, please head over to our [Kusama Guide][kusama guide].

+## Resources

+- [Community / Ecosystem](community) - List of community rooms and channels to talk to others about Polkadot.
+- [Sample Applications](build-examples-index) - Sample applications that are built on or currently being built for Polkadot.
+- [Contributing Guide](contributing) - Rules for contributing to the wiki.

 [mooc]: https://mooc.web3.foundation/course/blockchain-fundamentals/
 [white-paper]: https://polkadot.network/PolkaDotPaper.pdf
 [overview-paper]: https://github.com/w3f/research/blob/master/docs/papers/OverviewPaper-V1.pdf